 Clear Up More Confusing Words

-Now that you've cleared up the confusion between brake vs. break, take the time to master some other troublesome word pairs.
-Review these commonly confused words for clarification so you'll be ready the next time you have to choose.
-Reinforce your new knowledge with these printable worksheets focused on often-confused terms.
+Review commonly confused words for clarification so you'll be ready the next time you have to choose.
+Reinforce your new knowledge with printable worksheets focused on often-confused terms.
 Then explore other confusing word pairs like stationary vs. stationery.
 You'll be prepared and ready for the next language conundrum that comes your way!